databrickslabs/databricks-sync/docs-site/content/docs/databricks-objects/workspace-notebooks.md

 ## Known Limitations

-{{< bootstrap-alert icon="💡" text=`Currently there is only one limitation based on the behavior of the provider.
+{{< bootstrap-alert icon="💡" text=`<strong>Currently there is only one limitation based on the behavior of the
+<a href="https://github.com/databrickslabs/terraform-provider-databricks" target="_blank">databricks terraform provider</a>.
 The difference is determined by changes in the source workspace.
 So everytime you export if it determines a difference in the checksum of the source file it will determine that as a change.
-Any changes made or caused in the target workspace will not be tracked unless the file itself is removed.
+Any changes made or caused in the target workspace will not be tracked unless the file itself is removed.</strong>` >}}
-` >}}

 ## Permissions Support